 A prospective clinical trial is required if the trial protocol includes an intervention that is outside of the patient’s routine medical care, such as an unlicensed medicine.
 All prospective clinical trials must follow a protocol that has prior ethics committee and competent authority approval and must be conducted in compliance with the EU Clinical Trials Directive (2001/20/EC) and the EU Good Clinical Practice directive (2005/28/EC).
-From late 2011, all EBMT-sponsored prospective clinical trials will be approved by the Clinical Trials Office.
+All EBMT-sponsored prospective clinical trials will be approved by the Clinical Study Unit (CSU).

-EBMT-sponsored prospective clinical trials are run by the EBMT Clinical Trials Offices in Leiden, often in conjunction with a CRO.
-The CTOs support multinational, multicentre trials.
-The services that the CTOs provide vary between trials and include study design and operational feasibility, protocol and patient information leaflet writing, ethics committee and competent authority submissions, insurance, site selection and set up, monitoring and/or auditing, pharmacovigilance, data management, and day-to-day project management and documentation.
-The services that the CTO will provide for an individual study will be agreed with the Chief Investigator.
+EBMT-sponsored prospective clinical trials are run by the EBMT Clinical Study Unit in Leiden, often in conjunction with a CRO.
+The CSU supports multinational, multicentre trials.
+The services that the CSU can provide vary between trials and may include study design and operational feasibility, protocol and patient information leaflet writing, ethics committee and competent authority submissions, insurance, site selection and set up, monitoring pharmacovigilance, database set up, data management, and day-to-day project management and trial master file set up and maintenance.
+The services that the CSU will provide for an individual study will be agreed with the Primary Investigator.

-If you would like to know more about the EBMT Clinical Trials Offices, or are interested in sponsoring a trial, please contact Marianne Mol, Clinical Studies Operations Manager: firstname.lastname@example.org.
-If you would like more details about the procedures for submitting a proposal for a Clinical Trial, see the How to Submit a Proposal section below.
+If you would like to know more about the EBMT Clinical Study Unit, or are interested in sponsoring a trial, please contact the Associate Director Clinical Research or the Clinical Studies Operationals Manager.

 How to submit a clinical trial proposal

 - The Investigator proposes his or her trial idea to the appropriate Working Party (WP) Chair.
 All EBMT-sponsored and EBMT-labelled prospective clinical trials must be submitted via a WP chair.